chelaxian/openai-telegram-bot/README.md

     "/auth + password" - Login to Bot to get access to chating "/img + prompt" - Describe to Bot what you want to draw

 Remember that ChatBot works with all users individually.
-If you add it to group chat, all users who want to interract with it have to do same "auth + start" procedure before they can "ask" it anything.
+If you add it to group chat, all users who want to interract with it have to do same "auth + start" procedure before they can "ask/img" it anything.

 Examples for telegram-bot-chatgpt:
 /auth P@ssword